alatuszam/gov/ATOMdog.md

 ### Problem Statement

-**Premise:** Through a community pool spend proposal, the Cosmos community pool can be accessed after an on-chain vote.
+**Premise:** Through a community pool spend proposal, the Cosmos community pool can be accessed via an on-chain vote.
 If the vote passes, funding is immediately transferred from the community pool to the recipient wallet.

 **Problem:** ATOM stakeholders seek transparency and accountability for projects that they fund via the community pool.